intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Device Data.md

 Device data consists of three dataset types for trackable items, shown in the model below.

 A _trackable_ item provides datasets which allow the item to be tracked in real-time or through retrospective reports.
-The data is used to trace problems and trends in the item's supply chain, operational performance, maintenance, e.t.c.
+The data is used to trace problems and trends in the item's supply chain, operational performance, maintenance, etc.

   ![Devices metamodel](../images/DevicesMetamodel.png)
 ### Dataset Types